TeriForey/fawkes/docs/source/user_guide.rst

 Register a WPS or Thredds service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Open the ``Settings/Services`` page.
 Here you can see which services are registered in the catalog service (we are using :term:`birdhouse:PyCSW`).
-All theses services are known and useable by Phoenix.
+All theses services are known and useable by Fawkes.

 .. image:: _images/settings_services.png